Two things that I own in embarrassingly large quantities:

-2. canning jars of all shapes and sizes
+- canning jars of all shapes and sizes

 But it took me until last week, prompted by a big old basement project that forced me to relocate alllllll my canning supplies and jars from their cluttered sublevel shelving, to finally try a recipe from the 50 irresistible recipes featured and photographed in the book.

 Though you may want to judge Desserts in Jars by its cover—adorably spiral-bound so it lays flat while you’re flipping through and messing it up with chocolate, butter, and flour—the breadth of the recipes inside will redefine what you can serve in a jar.

 Oh, and there’s cheesecake in a jar.
 The original recipe pairs orange zest with white chocolate in the cheesecake layer, but I happened to snag a Buddha’s Hand on my last trip to the market and wanted to take advantage of its intensely fragrant flavor.

-(When made with crushed homemade graham crackers, the crust layer takes on a whole new dimension—but you’ll have to wait for my cookbook for that recipe.)
+(When made with crushed homemade graham crackers, the crust layer takes on a whole new dimension—but you’ll have to go to Classic Snacks Made from Scratch for that recipe.)